mangojuicejs/mangojuice/README.md

   </div>
 )
 ```
-**`results: nest(null, ResultsItem.Logic)`** associates a logic with `results` model's field.
+**`results: nest(ResultsItem.Logic)`** associates a logic with `results` model's field.
 But `results` is an array.
 In this case logic will be associated with each object of an array.

 **`results: results.map(x => ResultsItem.createModel(x))`** in `SetResultsList` command just creates a `ResultsItem` model for each result item.

 **`<ResultsItem.View model={x} />`** in shows a View of our `ResultsItem` block for each result item.

 ## Going deeper
-What if you will have to add a user to your app?
-Obviously the user model should be easily accessable from anywhere of the app.
-For example to check is the user authorized or not, or to check a role of the user.
-For these cases, when you need to have a widely used model, MJS provides so called `shared block`.
+What if you would need to add a user to your app?
+Obviously the user model should be easily accessable from anywhere in the app.
+For example to check if the user is authorized or not, or to check a role of the user.
+For these cases, when you need to have a widely used model, MJS provides the so called `Shared Block`.

 As you probably already noticed, an application in MJS is a tree of blocks.
 The key diffeerence of a shared tree is that blocks from a shared tree do not have a View.